Table of Contents

 View on Amazon.com ➜

-Enjoy the day longer and be cooler when you bring your cooling towel to the beach with you.
-Hot temperatures can leave you feeling lethargic and uncomfortable, but when you use this towel feel chilled and energized to lead a delightful day.
-Relax with it around your shoulders, on your neck or wrap it around your wrist to unwind and regulate body temperature.
-At the end of the day, roll it up, place it in your bag and enjoy a carefree evening.
+Enjoy the day longer and stay comfortable when you bring your cooling towel to the beach.
+Hot temperatures can leave you feeling lethargic and uncomfortable, but when you use this towel, you’ll feel chilled and energized to lead a delightful day.
+Just add water and it will drop to 30 degrees colder than the outside temp.
+Relax with it around your shoulders, on your neck, or wrists to quickly regulate your body temperature.

 Cooling Towel Pink and blue